Can SSD Overheat? Complete Explanation and Fixes For Beginners

 1. What temperature caused the SSD shutdown?

-If the temperature of the SSD exceeds 70 degrees Celsius, the computer will start up slower or not accordingly.
-Overheating of the computer is likely to cause the system to crash and the computer to shut down unexpectedly.
+If the SSD temperature exceeds 70 degrees Celsius, the computer may start up slower or not at all.
+Prolonged overheating can cause system crashes and unexpected shutdowns.

 2. How do I know if my SSD is damaged?

-You can check for bad sectors in Windows using the ChkDsk function that Windows improves.
-CHKDSK will report the number of bad sectors.
-Or try to use a third-party tool such as Qiling Disk Master to check the SSD's bad sectors, health, and temperature.
+To check for bad sectors on a Windows computer, use the built-in ChkDsk function, which has been improved by Windows, to report the number of bad sectors.
+Alternatively, you can use a third-party tool like Qiling Disk Master to check the SSD's bad sectors, health, and temperature.

 3. Will M.2 SSDs overheat?